 Stretching can be the easiest part of fitness to skip but is one of the most beneficial to include.

 Using your recovery days to stretch will benefit you by improving flexibility over time, range of motion, posture, achiness, bettering circulation, and helping to avoid muscle imbalances that can lead to injury.
 At the very least, include stretching as your active recovery on an off day, but stretching before and after an intense workout will always be beneficial as well.

 Yoga is a great mental and physical practice to incorporate into your active recovery.
 It has many of the same physical benefits as stretching, such as flexibility, strength, mobility, and balance improvements.
 The added mental practice of yoga allows bodies to slow down, destress, relax, increase focus, and feel a deeper connection to the world around us.
 We are currently offering in-person and virtual yoga classes for members to begin taking an all-encompassing mind, body, and spirit approach to their exercise routine.

 It can be great to “feel the burn” after an intense workout, but the following days can be uncomfortable and sore if your muscles aren’t treated properly.
 Foam rolling can help relieve muscle tightness, inflammation, and also increase your range of motion.
 For the best results, do some foam rolling exercises immediately after an intense workout and on your off days.

-Swimming is a great way to relax and enjoy your time spent within the water, whether or not you are doing a higher intense workout such as water aerobics.
+Swimming is a great way to relax and enjoy your time spent in the water, whether or not you are doing a more intense workout such as water aerobics.
 As an active recovery practice, whatever you choose to do can be done at your own pace and is always beneficial because you are stretching as you move within the water and flushing out the lactic acid buildup in your muscles.

 Listen to your body